1. I just got a new E-bike … how do I care for my battery?

 6. How should I store my E-bike battery?

 It is best to store your battery at room temperatures (cool, less humid conditions) and again at a 50-80% charge level.
-If that's not possible, just avoid frequently storing it at 100% or 0%.
-After a period of time, a fully discharged battery won’t be able to recharge, due to the Li-ion chemistry in the cells.
 Professor Jeff Dahn provides scientific insights regarding Li-on battery degradation - Prof. Dahn is the world's foremost expert when it comes to these batteries.
-He invented the NMC chemistry and heads the current Tesla battery research program in conjunction with a Canadian university.
+He invented the NMC chemistry and heads the current Tesla battery research program in conjunction with a Canadian university, so Elon is tweeting insider information.
 Here is an excerpt from his scientific article on how the charge level and calendar life ageing and conditions affect Li-ion battery degradation.
-Basically, what he is saying is that the degradation is minimal in the 30%-70% zone:

 “The storage initial state of charge – “SOC” level is one of the factors of battery ageing during its calendar life.
-According to our studies, a high SOC level (>70%), or a low one (<30%), engenders a huge potential disequilibrium on the electrode/electrolyte interface, and this accelerates chemical reactions.
+According to our studies, a high SOC level (>80%), or a low one (<20%), engenders a huge potential disequilibrium on the electrode/electrolyte interface, and this accelerates chemical reactions.
 Through our experiments, we placed the battery under many conditions, including extreme SOC (>90% or <10%) quite often during each use session.
 Our studies show time spent at high charge, approaching 100% charge, is bad.
 If you leave your charger plugged in overnight, where the battery is consistently charged to 100%, expect ~500 cycles, instead of 800+ cycles.
-It's perfectly ok to charge your battery to 100%, but keeping the batteries at 100% for many days will shorten the battery capacity and may not be a good idea.”
+It's perfectly ok to charge your battery to 100%, but keeping the batteries at 100% for many days will shorten the battery capacity ...”

 7. What kind of charger should I use?

 Use the charger supplied with your ebike and plug into your 110 outlet.
 Your ebike charger will charge the battery at less than 8A (most ebike chargers run at 2A-4A), and won’t overheat the chemical compounds inside the cells.
 When fully charged, the LED light on the charger will turn green, and you can unplug it.
-Many suggest using an outlet timer to run power to the charger for a set block of time (4-5 hours) without worrying about it.
-Today’s chargers detect a full battery charge, and turn power flow to the battery off.
+Some use an outlet timer to run power to the charger for a set block of time (4-5 hours) without worrying about it.
+Today’s modern ebike chargers detect a full battery charge, and turn power flow to the battery off when full.

-In the automobile world, a Tesla can be fast-charged to 80% in 40 minutes, thus avoiding higher battery cell temperatures, but the car has very complex thermal management systems for the battery, the power control unit, and the engine.
+In the automobile world, a Tesla can be super-charged to 80% in less than 40 minutes, thus avoiding higher battery cell temperatures, but the car has very complex thermal management systems for the battery, the power control unit, and the engine.
 Since E-bike batteries do not have such cooling (or expense), it takes longer to charge at a lower power level, and avoid longer-term problems.

 8. What is the battery warranty?